Bagi4-source/eslint-no-cyrillic-string/docs/rules/no-cyrillic-symbols.md

-# Disable cyrillic string literals (no-cyrillic-string)
+# Disable cyrillic string literals (no-cyrillic-symbols)

 If you develop multi language system, you constantly forget using lang dictionaries.
 For stop it, use it rule for detect hardcoded cyrillic text